Irish Home Rule movement: Home Rule enacted

-After the end of the war in November 1918 Sinn Féin secured a majority of 73 Irish seats in the general election, with 25 of these seats taken uncontested.
-The IPP was decimated, falling to only six seats; it disbanded soon afterward.
+The war concluded in November 1918.
+At the 1918 general election held in December, the first in eight years, Sinn Féin secured a majority of 73 Irish seats of the 105 Irish seats (with 25 of these seats won uncontested).
+The IPP was decimated, falling to only six seats.

 In January 1919 twenty-seven Sinn Féin MPs assembled in Dublin and proclaimed themselves unilaterally as an independent parliament of an Irish Republic.
 This was ignored by Britain.
 The Irish War of Independence (1919–1921) ensued.

 Britain went ahead with its commitment to implement Home Rule by passing a new Fourth Home Rule Bill, the Government of Ireland Act 1920, largely shaped by the Walter Long Committee which followed findings contained in the report of the Irish Convention.
 Long, a firm unionist, felt free to shape Home Rule in Unionism's favour, and formalised dividing Ireland (and Ulster) into Northern Ireland and Southern Ireland.
 The latter never functioned, but was replaced under the Anglo-Irish Treaty by the Irish Free State which later became the Republic of Ireland.

-The Home Rule Parliament of Northern Ireland came into being in June 1921.
-At its inauguration, in Belfast City Hall, King George V made a famous appeal drafted by Prime Minister Lloyd George for Anglo-Irish and north–south reconciliation.
+The Parliament of Northern Ireland came into being in June 1921.
+At its inauguration, in Belfast City Hall, George V made an appeal drafted by Prime Minister Lloyd George for Anglo-Irish and north–south reconciliation.
 The Anglo-Irish Treaty had provided for Northern Ireland's Parliament to opt out of the new Free State, which was a foregone conclusion.
 The Irish Civil War (1922–1923) followed.

 The Parliament of Northern Ireland continued in operation until 30 March 1972, when it was suspended in favour of direct rule by the Northern Ireland Office during The Troubles.
 It was subsequently abolished under the Northern Ireland Constitution Act 1973.
-Various versions of the Northern Ireland Assembly re-established home rule in 1973–74, 1982–86, intermittently from 1998 to 2002, and from 2007 onward.
+Various versions of the Northern Ireland Assembly re-established home rule in 1973–1974, 1982–1986, intermittently from 1998 to 2002, and from 2007 onward.
 The Assembly attempts to balance the interests of the unionist and republican factions through a "power sharing" agreement.